|Topic:||Employees, Employment and Workplace, Faculty, Staff, Students: Conduct and Responsibilities|

 In this policy,

-“Access to campus” means attending on a campus in person for work, study, research, athletics, living in University-operated undergraduate student residence, performance of contracts or access to - or provision of - services.
+“Access to campus” means attending on a campus in person for work, study, research, athletics, living in University-operated undergraduate student residence, performance of contracts or access to - or provision of – services.
+For students this includes registration in a course for which the calendar description includes any required In-person component such as in-class teaching, in-person tutorials, in-person laboratory work, etc.

 “Campus” means all facilities operated and controlled by York in the Province of Ontario, including buildings, instructional spaces, and University-operated undergraduate student residences.
 Spaces not operated or controlled by York, including spaces on York’s campuses under the control of a third party, are excluded from this definition of Campus.